 In addition, the option to borrow 10% of net assets is available for the sub-fund, provided that this borrowing is temporary.

-An overall increased commitment can thus significantly increase both the opportunities and the risks associated with an investment (see in particular the risk warnings in the "Risks connected to derivative transactions" section).
+An overall commitment thus increased can significantly increase both the opportunities and the risks associated with an investment (see in particular the risk warnings in the "Risks connected to derivative transactions" section).

 Potential conflicts of interest